srinjoy-26/srinjoy-26/README.md

 ## Hey there , I'm Srinjoy
-#### I'm a Chapter lead of the Hack2skill Tech Club at Makaut , Currently enrolled in Second year and I am learning MERN Stack and UI Designer, ❤️ to contribute on Open Source projects.
+#### I'm a Front-end dev currently working with React.
+Eagerly looking for internships , I❤️ to contribute on Open Source projects.